-In 2009 Arthritis Research UK selected Cardiff University to be its prestigious UK Centre of excellence in biomechanics & bioengineering.
+In 2009 Arthritis Research UK selected Cardiff University to be its prestigious UK Centre of excellence in biomechanics and bioengineering.

-Through our research, we apply a 'molecule-to-man' approach to investigate normal joint biomechanics, to determine how this is influenced by pathology and to inform clinical intervention and rehabilitation in musculoskeletal disorders.
+Through our research, we apply a 'molecule-to-man' approach to investigate normal joint biomechanics, to determine how this is influenced by disease and to inform clinical treatments and rehabilitation in musculoskeletal disorders.

 Our people form a strong team of internationally-recognised researchers and clinicians who share a long-term vision to apply multidisciplinary research to improve patient care.

-Cardiff University's research strengths in biomechanics, bioengineering, mechanotransduction, pain and inflammation are being used to define, identify and target mechanical mechanisms in underlying joint disease.
+Cardiff University's research strengths in the following areas are being used to define, identify and target mechanisms that contribute to joint disease:

-The Centre involves close collaborations between biomedical scientists, engineers, orthopaedic surgeons, rheumatologists and physiotherapists to translate research into patient benefits.
-We also benefit from a strong relationship with patients who volunteer to help us with our research.
+The Centre involves close collaborations between patients, biomedical scientists, engineers, orthopaedic surgeons, rheumatologists, physiotherapists and the general public to translate research into patient benefits.
+We also benefit from links with industry and external research programmes and strong relationships with participants who volunteer to help us with our research.